TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-dlp-file-policy-apollo.md

         <title>How to identify and protect overexposed data in the cloud with Microsoft Cloud App Security</title>
     </video>
 </videoGroup>

-### Recommended solution for commonly occurring issues

-1. If you're sharing files and the domain isn't detected:
-    - This can occur when sharing files with external users using a group and the "Collaborators" filter is set to "Any from domain".
-In this setup, domains are not detected for members of a group and can only be detected for users who have direct permissions on the file.
-1. If your data classification service sensitive types aren't matching as expected:
-    - Review the conditions of each [sensitivity type](https://docs.microsoft.com/microsoft-365/compliance/sensitive-information-type-entity-definitions), and in the advanced settings, verify that each sensitive type match accuracy and instance counts are configured correctly.
-1. If you are unable to investigate and control files:
-    - Verify that file monitoring is enabled.
-In Cloud App Security, select **Settings** > **Files**, and then click **Enable file monitoring**.
-If you don't have access to the *Files* page for more than 60 days and have no active file policies, file monitoring will be automatically disabled.
-Learn more about [Labels, Sensitive Information Types and Microsoft Information Protection](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/a-journey-to-holistic-cloud-protection-with-the-microsoft-365/ba-p/1341515)

 ### More resources